urbit/docs/docs/arvo/internals/eyre/specification.md

 - `/~/at` and `/~/auth.json` generate a new `oryx` and store it in the [session state](#sink).
 - `/~/in` and `/~/is` affect [view state](#stem), possibly sending subscriptions or unsubscriptions to `%f` and `%g` respectively, and are generated from view state.
 - `/~/on` is saved to the `bolo` by `hash`, and translated to a [`%wasp` note](#wasp).
 - `/~/of` fails if the `ixor` is unknown, and otherwise is stored in the `ixor`, receiving a partial response and all events after its [last-seen header](#).
 If it has a `poll` parameter, the response is full, and only occurs if the body is non-empty.
-Otherwise the oryx is saved as a (live)[#live] request in case of cancellation.
+Otherwise the oryx is saved as a [live](#live) request in case of cancellation.
 - `/~/to` transforms into a [`%g` message](#mess).

 **Gifts given in response:** a [`%thou`](), or a [`%that`](#that) followed by multiple [`%thar`]()s.